 - Use a polyester skin-cleansing pad or moisturizing shaving foam to clean the skin.
-Always make use of a non-irritating shaving cream.
+Always make use of non-irritating shaving cream.

 - Shave less frequently and when you do, aim to have a 5 o’clock shadow immediately after shaving.

 - Remember always not to pull the skin while shaving.

 - Replace your razor frequently.
 And it is advisable to use single blade disposable razor, electric hair clippers or a razor with an attachment.
 This leaves the cut hairs long.

 - Do not stretch your skin.
 Instead of against it, shave in the direction of the follicle.